Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Numerical Experiments

-From above figures, we can easily seen that the signal dimension also affect tested algorithms on convergence at some level.
+From Fig. \ref{fig_3D}, we can easily seen that the signal dimension also affect tested algorithms on convergence at some level.
 For instance, when $d=30$ and $n/d=6$, the success rate of QIRAF is $0.83$ while when $d=300$ the success rate is $0$ with the same $n/d$.
 Another example is when $d = 60$ and $n/d=6.5$ the success rate is $1$, but when $d=300$ and $n/d=6.5$, the success rate is $0.33$.
-(The original data is uploaded and can be verified by any means.)
+(The original data is uploaded and can be verified.)
 In another word, as $d$ increases, the ratio $n/d$ must also be larger to achieve a high success rate.
-It is worth noting that, compared to QRAF algorithm, the QIRAF is more sensible to the size of vector $\bx\in \mathbb{H}^{d}$.
+It is worth noting that, compared to QRAF, the QIRAF is more sensible to the size of vector $\bx\in \mathbb{H}^{d}$.
 And the QARAF is the most stable one, comparing to its counterparts.

 {\bf iii.
 Compete test for quaternionic algorithms}\, Table \ref{t6a} provides an overview of the features of different algorithms.
 For these experiments, the parameters were set according to Table \ref{Table_parameters} and set $n/d = 9$, with $d = 64$ and $d = 100$ separately.
 Each algorithm was run for $100$ trials with the results averaged.
 It should be noted that for algorithms that success rate did not reach $1$, the average convergence time and iterations exclude the cases of non-converging.